forjadev/.github/profile/README.md

-# About Forja Dev
+# About Forja

 Forja Dev is an inclusive and welcoming community that believes in everyone's potential to achieve success.
 Built on this principle, we value the diversity and contribution of each member.

-Our name, 'Forja Dev', is a reference to a sword forge.
+Our name, '**Forja**', is a reference to a sword forge.
 Just as the creation of a sword involves shaping and transforming raw materials into something powerful, we dedicate ourselves to shaping and transforming you into a well-rounded developer.

 ## Our Mission